joaocarlos86/urlshortener/README.md

 ## About

-This is a simple project that can shorten long urls into a minified version of the url so that it is easier to share.
+This simple project can shorten long URLs into a minified version of the URL so that it is easier to share.
 All shortened URLs are stored in an in-memory database (H2 Database).

 ### How it works

-A user submits a post request containing the URL to be shortened, if the request is valid, the application will generate a hash (with 5 characters) for that URL and save in the database, then it will return the hash that can be used to resolve the token into the long URL again.
+A user submits a post request containing the URL to be shortened, if the request is valid, the application will generate a hash (with 5 characters) for that URL and save it in the database, then it will return the hash that can be used to resolve the token into the long URL again.

 #### How is the hash generated?